In the series of posts about “Simplicity Parenting”, here how to reduce your child’s screen…

 Then I had my first child.

-And when she was a few weeks old, my husband came home one night telling me about that new website called “Facebook”.
+And when she was a few weeks old, my husband came home one night telling me about this new website called “Facebook”.

 He told me you can search your school’s friends on it and say hi and post pictures.
-Obviously, I went on it.
+To no surprise to anyone, I went on it.

-Facebook for me at first was just an extension of my blog, only to stay in touch with friends and family in my home country.
+At first, for me Facebook was just an extension of my blog, only used to stay in touch with my friends and family in my home country.

-A few months later, I started my training as a Montessori teacher and our trainer recommended us one blog written by a Montessori teacher: My Montessori Journey.
+A few months later, I started my training as a Montessori teacher and our trainer recommended one blog to us written by a Montessori teacher: My Montessori Journey.
 This blog was such an inspiration in my career as a Montessori teacher in the classroom.

-I used to read only a handful list of blogs, maybe 5 and many of them are not around anymore.
-All those blogs were written by Montessori trained teachers and were a peek in the Montessori classroom.
+I used to read only a handful of blogs, maybe 5, and many of them are not around anymore.
+All these blogs were written by Montessori-trained teachers and were a peek inside the Montessori classroom.
 Some blogs were written by Montessori teachers who were then “stay at home mums” so it was more about their Montessori life at home.

-At the time my own little blog was becoming more of a Montessori inspired blog but still private and my pictures were not Instagram worthy.
+At the time own my little blog was becoming more of a Montessori-inspired blog (but still private) and my pictures were certainly not Instagram-worthy.
 I didn’t care, I just wanted to show Grandma that my daughter loved the hoover or to pour or whatever she was into at the time.

 Fast forward, 4 years later, we arrived in London.

-And social media influence had started to explode.
-I was running my own playgroup and I had started my FB page linked to my business.
+Social media influence had started to explode.
+I was running my playgroup and I had started a FB page linked to my business.

-I love reading blogs but often, I feel that it’s such a narrow view of the reality of parenting.
-We take pictures of trays or toys but we don’t show if the child is really enjoying or playing with those toys.
-We show pictures of areas of the house while others are hidden because not Instagram worthy.
+I love reading blogs, but often, I feel that it’s such a narrow view of the reality of parenting.
+We take pictures of trays and toys but we don’t show if the child is really enjoying or playing with those toys.
+We show pictures of areas of the house while others are hidden because they’re not Instagram-worthy.

-I love the honesty of Jasmine on 3 minutes Montessori who has shown her unprepared environment or the behind the scenes pictures of her life.
+I love Jasmine’s honesty on 3 minutes Montessori.
+She has shown her unprepared environment or behind the scenes pictures of her life.
 For me, Montessori has always been about the principles (watch those 10 principles in this handy video) and not the pristine house and the beautiful wooden toys (read more about my journey with KonMari here and there)

 At that time, as I was conscious of my social presence as a Montessori guide running her own business, I stopped blogging and I began to doubt myself.